-To aid workers in the Printing Office and the Issue and Gazette Branch, examiners should write the class and subclass on the outside of the file wrapper as carefully and legibly as possible.
+To aid the Patent Issue Division and the printers, examiners should write the class and subclass on the outside of the file wrapper as carefully and legibly as possible.
 Each numeral should be distinct and any decimal point should be shown clearly and in its proper position.